Your Wrexham stockroom knows the quantity and nothing about the lot or the shelf-life

 Exactly what you get

 Inventory that knows not just how much you have but which lot it is, how long it lasts, and whether it's on hold.
 Concretely, lot tracking on every movement, enforced FEFO picking, shelf-life rules that block short-dated allocation, quality holds that remove stock from availability, and recall-ready genealogy from goods-in to despatch.
 You get the source code and scanner integration.
-This is the operational heart most Wrexham food builds need, sitting under the ERP, feeding the warehouse management system for storage logic, and supplying business intelligence dashboards with the stock and waste numbers that drive margin.
+This is the operational heart most Wrexham food builds need, sitting under the ERP, feeding the warehouse management system for storage logic, and supplying business intelligence (BI) dashboards with the stock and waste numbers that drive margin.

 How to choose a developer in Wrexham